cncf/toc/proposals/incubation/openfga.md

 OpenFGA welcomes feedback and contributions from anyone in the community who might be interested in helping the project.
 Due to its multi-repo structure with distinct contributor roles, the project uses "maintainer" as the noun for a member with sufficient permissions to merge PR in specific repo.
 This is the group of people responsible for organizing the backlog of issues in OpenFGA and other issues across our repositories, reviewing pull requests, and all code within this repository.

-OpenFGA has 19 active maintainers ([full list](https://github.com/openfga/community/blob/main/MAINTAINERS)).
+OpenFGA had [91 committers in the last 12 months](https://all.devstats.cncf.io/d/53/projects-health-table?orgId=1) and 19 active maintainers ([full list](https://github.com/openfga/community/blob/main/MAINTAINERS)).

 ## Flow Of Contributions
 > *Demonstrate a substantial ongoing flow of commits and merged contributions with a clear versioning scheme*